Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 * Wages in the public sector are paid every two weeks on the 15th and on the last day of the month.
 Supermarket sales could be affected by this.
 * A magnitude 7.8 earthquake struck Ecuador on April 16, 2016.
 People rallied in relief efforts donating water and other needed products which greatly affected supermarket sales for several weeks after the earthquake.

+## Preprocessing

+The preprocessing we done is mainly restricted to the train, test and the holidays and events data.
+The first thing we done is splitting the train data into a taining and validation set.
+The Training data will be used for training, the validation data will be used for model comparison.
+We then aggregated the train, validation and test set by date over all stores and product families to get the overall sales at a given date.
+We used that datastructure for all of the follwing models: Exponential Smoothing, Double Exponential Smoothing, SARIMA and Random Forest.

+For the Prophet model we additonally used the holidays and events data as well as the on-promotion feature.
+The holidays and events data needed quite some preprocessing as some national holidays have been transferred and it needs to be accounted for that.
+Additonally there are regional and local events and holidays which make it even more complicated.
+As we havent used the regional feature we decided to only include the national events and holdays as they apply for the whole contry and therefore all stores.

 # EDA

+<font style='color: #000000; background-color: #FF0000'>**reevaluate what to cover, after model comparisson. we can easily leave some stuff out**</font>

 ## Transactions